Bootstrap Seasonal Unit Root Test under Periodic Variation: Seasonal iid bootstrap augmented HEGY Test

-\begin{Remark} Theorem \ref{aug real} presents the asymptotics when $\{Y_{t}\}$ has all roots at 1, $-1$, and $\pm i$.
-When $\{Y_{4t+s}\}$ has some but not all roots at 1, $-1$, and $\pm i$, we let $U_{t}=(1-L^{4})Y_{t}$, $\bU=(U_{4t-3},U_{4t-2},U_{4t-1},U_{4t})'$, and calculate $\bm{H}(z)$ such that $\bU_{t}=\bm{H}(B)\bep_{t}$.
-The asymptotic distributions can be expressed with respective to $\bm{H}(z)$ and end up having the same form with those given in Theorem \ref{aug real}, where $\{Y_{4t+s}\}$ has all roots. \end{Remark} \begin{Remark} The preceding results give the asymptotic behaviors of the testing statistics under the null hypotheses.
-Under the alternative hypotheses, we conjecture the powers of the augmented HEGY tests tend to one, as the sample size goes to infinity.
-To see this, we can without loss of generality assume that $\{Y_{4t+s}\}$ has root at none of $1$, $-1$ or $\pm i$.
-Then $\{Y_{4t+s}\}$ is stationary, and thus for $j=1,2,3$, the $\pi_{j}$ corresponding to (the misspecified constant parameter representation of) $\{Y_{4t+s}\}$ are negative, due to Proposition \ref{prop:HEGY}.
-We conjecture that for $j=1,2,3$, the OLS estimators $\hat{\pi}_{j}$ in \eqref{aug HEGY} converge in probability to $\pi_{j}$, and as a result the powers of the tests converge to one.
-See also Theorem 2.2 of Paparoditis and Politis (2016). \end{Remark}
+\begin{Remark} Theorem \ref{aug real} presents the asymptotics when $\{Y_{4t+s}\}$ is generated under $H_{0}^{1,2,3,4}$, that is, when $\{Y_{4t+s}\}$ has all roots at 1, $-1$, and $\pm i$.
+When $\{Y_{4t+s}\}$ is generated under other null hypotheses in Section 2, that is, when $\{Y_{4t+s}\}$ has some but not all roots at 1, $-1$, and $\pm i$, we let $U_{\tau}=(1-L^{4})Y_{\tau}$, $\bU_{t}=(U_{4t-3},U_{4t-2},U_{4t-1},U_{4t})'$, and define $\bm{H}(z)$ such that $\bU_{t}=\bm{H}(\bB)\bep_{t}$.
+The asymptotic distributions under other null hypotheses has exactly the same form as those in Theorem \ref{aug real}, except that $\bTheta(1)$ is replaced by $\bm{H}(1)$.
+When there is no periodic variation, these asymptotic distributions degenerate to those in \cite{del2007using} and \cite{smith2009regression}. \end{Remark} \begin{Remark} The preceding results give the asymptotic behaviors of the testing statistics under the null hypotheses.
+Under the alternative hypotheses, we conjecture that the power of the augmented HEGY tests tends to one as the sample size goes to infinity.
+Indeed, if $\{Y_{4t+s}\}$ does not have a certain unit root at 1, $-1$, or $\pm i$, then by the asymptotic orthogonality of regression equation \eqref{aug HEGY}, we can without loss of generality assume that $\{Y_{4t+s}\}$ has none of the unit roots at 1, $-1$, or $\pm i$.
+If $\{Y_{4t+s}\}$ has none of the unit roots at 1, $-1$, or $\pm i$, then it has a stationary misspecified constant parameter representation.
+Then, by \cite{berk1974}, for $j=1,2,3$, $\hat{\pi}_{j}^{A}$ converge in probability; by Proposition \ref{prop:HEGY}, the limits of $\hat{\pi}_{j}^{A}$, $j=1,2,3,$ are negative.
+See also Theorem 2.2 of \cite{paparoditis2016}. \end{Remark}